 And of course, exercise contributes to good health which is the number one contributor to happiness.

 People who are happy with themselves aren't alone.
 They enjoy time with family, friends, and work associates.
 They make a point of connecting and interacting with others.
 Isolation breeds loneliness and depression.

 4. Don't focus on the negative

-Whether you're happy or not, bad things will happen in life.
+Whether you make yourself happy or not, bad things will happen in life.
 But after a time of grief or frustration, happy people don't continue to focus on the negative.
 They consciously move past negative situations and thoughts and intentionally focus on the positive.

 5. Get out debt

 Money difficulties and the resulting anxiety and stress that go along with them poison feelings of happiness.
-It's hard to feel happy when you owe a lot of money.
-Happy people spend less than they make and pay off their debts.
+It's hard to make yourself happy when you owe a lot of money.
+People who are happy with themselves spend less than they make and pay off their debts.

 6. Experiences above material things